-Knowledge is key To put your cybersecurity plan into action, you must comprehensively train your whole team on the identified risks as well as the processes and systems designed to reduce those risks.
-Educating them is essential in forming a a security-aware culture, as well as ensuring that all staff understand how to utilize the cybersecurity systems and technologies you intend to adopt.
+Knowledge is key\ To put your cybersecurity plan into action, you must comprehensively train your whole team on the identified risks as well as the processes and systems designed to reduce those risks.
+Educating them is essential in forming a a security-aware culture and ensuring that all staff understand how to utilize the cybersecurity systems and technologies you intend to adopt.

 Data Sharing What you're doing in terms of cybersecurity must be conveyed to all relevant stakeholders, particularly those involved in decision-making at your firm.
 You must clearly communicate to all relevant stakeholders the possible business effect of relevant cyber threats, and then keep them informed, as well as participating in continuing operations.

 Have a cybersecurity framework All firms should have a cybersecurity framework in place.
 This is usually defined by the criteria that your industry has accepted.
 Below are some of the cybersecurity frameworks used:

 • NIST Framework for Improving Critical Infrastructure Security

 • PCI DSS